Agnogh/math-for-kids/README.md

 ### **1.3 User Experience**

 #### *1.3.1.
 Targeted group*
 Anyone who wants to try their luck.
 There are no age limitations/restrictions.
 Most likely group will be very small kinds or older people as everyone in between will set their sights on far more advanced entertainment.
+It could serve purpose as a competition between friends.

 ### **1.4.
 User expectation**
 Expectations are limited.
 It serves more as a tryout before buying a lottery ticket and hoping to become a millionaire who spends hours playing the game.